Proof Gold Sovereigns and Half Sovereigns of the Sydney Mint (1853 - 1926)

 COMING TO MARKET

-The 1857 Proof Sovereign and 1857 Proof Half Sovereign has made multiple auction appearances in Australia, one of each coin linked to John G. Murdoch.
+An 1857 Proof Sovereign and 1857 Proof Half Sovereign have made several auction appearances in Australia, one of each coin linked to John G. Murdoch.

 Conclusion.
 Three examples of each of the 1857 Proof Sovereign and 1857 Proof Half Sovereign are believed privately held.

-The milled edge 1857 Proof Sovereign has a richness and strength that the Royal Mint strikes simply do not have and were believed struck at the Sydney Mint, circa 1883, when the Sydney Mint received the dies from the Royal Mint.
-Or on closure of the Sydney Mint when a number of presentation strikes were executed.
+The grained edge 1857 Proof Sovereign (shown below) has a richness and strength that the Royal Mint strikes simply do not possess.
+The grained edge '57 proofs were believed struck at the Sydney Mint, circa 1883, when the Sydney Mint received the dies from the Royal Mint.
+There is a suggestion that they could have been struck on closure of the Sydney Mint when a number of presentation strikes were executed.
+As Young Head proofs were struck at the Sydney Mint in 1883 after a two-year hiatus, we favour the former.

 114045-N&V-1857-Proof-Sovereign-OBV-TECH-May-2026